robertdebock/terraform-aws-vault/UPGRADING.md

 ## Change the size of the Vault nodes

-You can change the `size` of the Vault nodes without losing data.
+You can change the `vault_size` of the Vault nodes without losing data.
 The Scaling Group will replace nodes 1 by 1.

-You can also change the `volume_type` on the fly.
+You can also change the `vault_volume_type` on the fly.
 (This is applicable for `development` sizes.)

 ## Downtime